PyHOGS/pyhogs.github.io/README.md

-UWOcnPyUsers.github.io
+PyHOGS.github.io
 ======================

-Website for University of Washington Oceanography Python Users Group.
+Website for University of Washington Python Hour for Oceanography and GeoSciences.

 Branches
 ----------